trappitsch/box/docs/guide.md

 ## Installer

-!!! warning
-    Installer creation is currently in active development and is not yet available in the `pypi` release.
-    If you want to test what is available, please install from the GitHub main branch.

 Your packaged project is simply a file.
 However, you might want to distribute an installer to your users.
 Installers can be created simply in box by typing: